Frequently asked questions

 After your teacher training

-What happens after completing the teacher training programme?
+What happens after I finish teacher training?

 After you’ve completed the programme, you will receive Qualified Teacher Status (QTS) and a PGCE (if you opted for it).
-You will then transition into an Early Career Teacher (ECT) role, a two-year period where you will receive ongoing support to enhance your teaching practice.

 Independent schools may not follow the national pay scale.
 United Learning schools pay up to 5% above the national pay scale.